-If you’re looking to upgrade appliances that require gas lines or add new gas supply points to areas of your home, careful planning of locations is essential.
-But where exactly should new gas lines be installed for maximum utility and safety?
+If you’re looking to upgrade appliances that require gas lines or add new gas supply points to areas of your home, careful location planning is essential.
+But where should new gas lines be installed for maximum utility and safety?

 In this blog post, we’ll break down the key considerations and best practices for determining the optimal placement of gas supply points throughout your home.
 We’ll cover appliance locations, code requirements, and ventilation needs.